m-kupiec/compendium-react/README.md

 "Typically, you’ll write a custom Hook . . . so that you don’t need to repeat this code in the individual components." ([React](https://react.dev/learn/you-might-not-need-an-effect))

 # Hooks

-## General

-- "React applications are built from components.
-Components are built from Hooks, whether built-in or custom." ([React](https://react.dev/learn/reusing-logic-with-custom-hooks))
-- "Functions starting with `use` are called Hooks." ([React](https://react.dev/learn))
-- "_Hooks_ are special functions that are only available while React is rendering . . .
-They let you “hook into” different React features." ([React](https://react.dev/learn/state-a-components-memory))
-- "Hooks—functions starting with `use`—can only be called at the top level of your components or your own Hooks.
-You can’t call Hooks inside conditions, loops, or other nested functions.
-Hooks are functions, but it’s helpful to think of them as unconditional declarations about your component’s needs.
-You “use” React features at the top of your component similar to how you “import” modules at the top of your file." ([React](https://react.dev/learn/state-a-components-memory))
-- "If you want to use `useState` in a condition or a loop, extract a new component and put it there." ([React](https://react.dev/learn))

 ## `useMemo`